clj-jgit/clj-jgit/README.md

 ### Querying repository

-This uses a lower level JGit API, so it's not entirely compatible with the API shown above.
-Porcelain API used above is using Git class instance as a repo handler, internal JGit API uses instances of Repository class.
+This uses internal JGit API, so it may require some additional knowledge of JGit.

 ```clj
 ;; Log